-This is a collection of art highlights, viewed during my two trips to New York City.
+This is a collection of art highlights, viewed during my various trips to New York City.
 Though I didn’t get to all the galleries or exhibits I had hoped, I was overwhelmed by the wonderful art I was privileged to see.
 Interestingly, though I chose most of these works purely on how they struck me visually, I found a common string connecting many of the stories behind the art – travel!
 Most of these pieces were created in relation to the artists’ time spent living or vacationing somewhere foreign to their birthplace or home.
 It seems many of the artists featured in this post are expatriates and travelling creatives!

 Over the years that Monet painted his garden in Giverny, France, he focused more and more on the lily pond, gradually making the water’s surface the entire painting.
 Instead of painting the overall garden, he painted it as it was reflected in the water and explored the impact of different lighting conditions.

 In 1918, Monet painted Reflections of Clouds on the Water Lily Pond.
 The triptych of three canvases were part of a larger series of paintings intended to be placed around the perimeter of an oval room, in order to immerse the viewer.
 Eventually, some of Monet’s epic waterlily panels did make it into an oval room at the Musee de l’Orangerie in France.
 You can take a virtual tour on their website.

 If it’s an impressionist artwork featuring ballerinas, it almost has to be Degas right?
 From the mid-1880’s Degas began to lose his eyesight and began to use more forgiving pastels and tactile sculpture to create his work.
 The vibrant pastels of Dancers in Green and Yellow, created in 1903, was what appealed to me over other Degas’ other works.
 This artwork hangs in the Solomon R. Guggenheim Museum, NYC.